 He was the progenitor of the London International Gypsy Film Festival in spring 2006 and is a foundation member of Open Dalston and of the Conservation Area Advisory Committee for Dalston.
 He was an early joiner of the London Cycling Campaign.

 Eddresses: editor [at] lovingdalston.co.uk (business) and davidaltheer [at] gmail.com (personal.)
-To deter spambots, the @ symbol has not been used here.
+To deter spambots, [at] has been used instead of the @ symbol.

 Twitter: @LovingDalston.
-Following is only in the thousands but includes more local businesses, organisations and people than any other tag.
-Reporters and news executives from national media and around the world also subscribe to @LovingDalston for breaking stories from northeast London.
+Following is only in the thousands but includes more local businesses, organisations and people than any other tag, although reporters and news executives from national media, and some from further afield, also look to @LovingDalston for breaking stories from northeast London.

 LinkedIn: Altheer quit because the exchange of information was becoming one-directional.